fred3105/llm-caching/examples/README.md

 # LLM Cache Examples

-This directory contains examples demonstrating how to use llm-cache.
+This directory contains examples demonstrating how to use llm-caching.

 ## Phase 1: Core Cache Examples